cybercongress/cybercongress/todo/delegation_strategy/README.md

 ## Reliability

-The most complex criterion.
+The most complex criteria.
 It should help to understand the sustainability of the hero node set-up.

 Here the subcriteria will be defined: